 - Remain focused and work hard to get good grades.
 Continue to connect with departments who offer academic support.

 - Review job descriptions within career fields of interest to become familiar with the skills, qualifications, and background that employers are seeking on Wheelock Works.

-- Continue to attend Career Center-sponsored events, including the Career Fairs, so that you can connect with employers in your field and expand your network of contacts.
+- Continue to attend Career Services-sponsored events, including the Career Fairs, so that you can connect with employers in your field and expand your network of contacts.
 Attend the MERC Education Career Fair in the spring if that is your chosen discipline.

 - Continue to build your network of contacts in both academic and internship or practicum settings.

 - Schedule a mock interview to practice your skills before meeting with employers.